Oh what a time to be dating in Singapore! Thanks to technology, meeting someone new has become easier than ever.

 Top 10 dating apps to try in Singapore

-What more can we say about the dating app that has been causing such a stir on the internet?
+What more could we say about the dating app that has been causing such a stir on the internet?
 Sugarbook is a platform that connects like-minded adults who consent and agree upon a mutually beneficial relationship for both parties.

 Sounds sexy, doesn’t it?
 It gets sexier.

 Unlike other dating apps in Singapore, Sugarbook is where you can be upfront with your expectations so there won’t be any awkward conversations later.
-Instead, you have two consensual adults just looking to have fun, no hidden agendas.
+Instead, you have two consensual adults just looking to have fun, with no hidden agendas.

 And of course, there’s also the financial benefits and the prestigious lifestyle that’s waiting to be uncovered.
 We don’t know about you, but getting paid for going on dates sure sound like a great agreement!

 Choose your role, pick your best photos, state your fantasies, your relationship, and your terms.
 All that’s left is to be wined and dined at the finest eateries and be treated like the King/Queen you are.